 The considered power supplies are presented in [1].
-Based on those data, one or two Li-Ion 3.7 V batteries in the form factor 18650 seem to be the most promising choice because they are widely available, they have one of the highest energy densities and are reasonably priced.
-Furthermore, separate chargers for those batteries are readily available on the market.
-Estimated price of Li-Ion 3.7 V 18650 battery of capacity 2600 mAh is 7 EUR, while the charger (for two batteries simultaneously) is priced 13 EUR.
+Based on those data, one or two Li-Ion 3.7 V batteries in the form factor 18650 seem to be the most promising choice due to the facts that they are widely available, they have one of the highest energy densities and are reasonable priced.
+Furthermore, a separate chargers for those batteries are readily available on the market.
+Estimated priced of Li-Ion 3.7 V 18650 battery of capacity 2600 mAh is 7 EUR, while the charger (for two batteries simultaneously) is priced 13 EUR.